Gutenberg Sci-Fi 2

 Alfred Bester

 I go straight to review here.
 The story was called The Push of a Finger.
 It’s a long story, near the third of a novel, written in a newspaper slang as good as stage dialogue.
 If nothing else, the style shows this writer can put that kind of writing down on the page.
 But this story has more.
 It’s more or less science fiction in premise, but plays out as fantasy sometimes—check the wonderful machine part way in.
-It’s also written with a lot of what people call gusto, and the construction is strong, with one good idea pushing another, including a joke that really should raise a laugh.
+It’s also written with a lot of what people call gusto, and the construction is strong, with one idea pushing another, including a joke that really should raise a laugh.
 If it sparkles less than the Henry Kuttner above, it has good moments, and it’s the most seamless delivery of style, content and construction on this list.
 The ending is a sock to the gut.

 The reason I need to get through the review is that this is… well… ummm… Alfred Bester.
 Who wrote a novel The Stars My Destination, known in the UK as Tiger!
 Tiger!, where a similar level of fantasy threads a chain of science fiction episodes, with plot developments almost manic, driven by an anger in the main character that rose at times in the 1950’s, and delivered in shattered styles that do the work in a paragraph.
 Which novel inspired one of the funniest reviews you will read by Damon Knight (you want the retrospective one), and fans all over the world.
 If you know of this, then the story I read, above, will prove that Alfred Bester was a craftsman, not a maniac who managed to focus.
 Though he was perhaps that too.
 As well as being a mix which is rare, a loyal man prepared to wander into the unknown.